Enet4/10xCloudChampion/README.md

 A Cloud computing simulation/clicker game.

----
+## Setting up

-This is a fairly minimal template for a Yew app that's built with [Trunk].
+This is a Yew app that's built with [Trunk].

-## Usage

-For a more thorough explanation of Trunk and its features, please head over to the [repository][trunk].

-### Installation

-If you don't already have it installed, it's time to install Rust: <https://www.rust-lang.org/tools/install>.
+If you don't already have it installed, install Rust: <https://www.rust-lang.org/tools/install>.
 The rest of this guide assumes a typical Rust installation which contains both `rustup` and Cargo.

 To compile Rust to WASM, we need to have the `wasm32-unknown-unknown` target installed.